|Group:||Terriers (Group 2)|

 |Contact:||Mr John Davidson|

-Breed Personality/Characteristics/Temperament The Australian Terrier is an even tempered dog, versatile in movement, good company for young and old, it delights in human companionship.
-Small and tough, it is equally at home on a farm or in a suburban backyard and makes a good house dog.
-Not a constant barker, it prefers to bark at something amiss.
+The Australian Terrier is an even-tempered dog, versatile, good company for young and old and he delights in human companionship.
+Small and tough, he is equally at home on a farm or in a suburban backyard and makes a good house dog.
+Not a constant barker, the Aussie prefers to bark at something amiss.
 He is very loyal with a great disposition